Japan Cup: Decline in international participation

+The increasingly busy international racing calendar is a contributing factor to declining international numbers.
+In the Japan Cup's first years, November was "a time when once a comfortable silence fell over flat racing".
+However, since 1981, numerous high-profile worldwide competitions like the Breeders' Cup and the Hong Kong Vase have been established in the winter months.
+With similar levels of prestige and prize money, these races have given trainers a wider range of available international options, leading to suggestions that the Cup be moved to a less competitive time of the year.

+Concerns have also been raised about the logistical challenges involved with bringing foreign horses to Japan.
+The process, which involves lengthy amounts of travel and quarantine, can distress the horses involved, further making the idea of racing in Japan unappealing to foreign horse owners.
+In 2022, the JRA opened a new quarantine stable near Tokyo Racecourse to help make travel to Japan for the Cup more enticing for trainers.
+The issues surrounding horses travelling from abroad have been noted as a problem since the early years of the Japan Cup.
+The 1983 winner Stanerra arrived in Tokyo in bad shape from the flight and required six hours of walking daily before her race to rebuild her strength, while the 1989 winner Horlicks required the use of a full-length mirror mired with other horses' scent to help overcome her stress and loneliness after arriving in Japan.

 Purse and qualification

 Throughout its history, the Japan Cup has been repeatedly described as one of the world's richest races.
 (Note: Amongst other years; 1989, 1990, 1994, 2004, 2011, 2021.)
-In the original 1981 race, the prize pool totaled over ¥123,000,000, with a reported $282,600 earnings for winner Mairzy Doates.
-The purse's size increased steadily over the years, with the prize pool nearly ¥250,000,000 (roughly $3.61 million) by 1992.
+In the original 1981 race, the prize pool totalled over ¥123,000,000, with ¥65,000,000 being awarded to the winner Mairzy Doates.
+The purse's size increased steadily over the years, with the prize pool nearly ¥250,000,000 (roughly US$3.61 million) by 1992.
 By 2023, the prize pool had reached over a billion yen.

-While the list of qualifying races varies slightly each year, typically foreign horses that win notable Group 1 (Note: An international grading standard regulated by the IFHA that denotes a race as having major international importance and where the partaking racers are expected to be of a very high standard.) races outside of Japan will be invited to partake in the Japan Cup, with the incentive of an additional prize if they place well.
-Japanese horses undergo standard JRA selection based on previous performances and the amount of prize money they have won.
-Those of them that partake in the race and have also performed well in specific JRA races in the year will also be eligible for bonuses.
-For example, in 2025, the criteria was as follows:
+While the list of qualifying races varies slightly each year, typically foreign horses that win notable Group 1 races outside of Japan will be invited to participate, with the incentive of an additional prize if they place well.
+Japanese horses undergo standard JRA selection based on previous performances and their total career earnings.
+Horses that participate in the race and have also achieved victory in other specific JRA races in the year will also be eligible for bonuses.
+For example, in 2025, the criteria were as follows: